wcgordon1/TustinRecruiting/src/content/jobs/tr-junior-account-executive-oceanside-juni-6jjdt1.md

 ---
 position: Junior Account Executive
 description: >-
   Join our dynamic team as a Junior Account Executive in Oceanside, CA, where healthcare technology meets innovative solutions.
 Our company specializes in digital health platforms, medical software, and healthcare analytics.
-As a crucial player in our team, you will be responsible for leading a team of 4-6 technicians, ensuring smooth operations and delivering exceptional results in a fast-paced second shift (2:00 PM - 10:30 PM).
-This role requires travel within a 30-mile radius of our home base to meet client needs and enhance strategic relationships.
+As a crucial player in our team, you will be responsible for leading a team of 46 technicians, ensuring smooth operations and delivering exceptional results in a fastpaced second shift (2:00 PM  10:30 PM).
+This role requires travel within a 30mile radius of our home base to meet client needs and enhance strategic relationships.
+Key Responsibilities  Lead and manage a team of 46 technicians, fostering a collaborative and efficient work environment.
+Drive engagement with healthcare clients, understanding their ne...

-  ## Key Responsibilities

-  - Lead and manage a team of 4-6 technicians, fostering a collaborative and efficient work environment.

-  - Drive engagement with healthcare clients, understanding their ne...
 location: 'Oceanside, CA'
 team: Software
 schedule: 'Second Shift (2:00 PM - 10:30 PM)'